atilayyuri/QA-testing-folder-sync/README.md

 ## Prerequisites

+This program has beeen developed in Windows, tested on Windows, Linux and Darwin.
+Hence, one should consider before running the code.

 The libraries that are used in this program comes as build-in libraries.
 You do not need to install any additional libraries.
 However, ensure that you have [Python](https://www.python.org/downloads/) Version >= 3.6.

 Before you get started you'll need to do following step: